N-AO5/HO_training_notes/04 Work and Study/triage.md

 # Handle fulfill exceptions
 ## issue -> simple error.
 They forgot to put city wrong, DOB correctly.
 Applicant error not system.

-1. Put the UAN on tasklist
+1. Put the UAN on tasklist if uan brings nothing search their name
 2. copy the entire exception and paste in wn - REMOVE THE NAME
 3. fix the formatting
 4. get the `sddetails [SD]` fom terminal